 Gum problems during pregnancy can also lead to the aggravation of the pain caused due to the wisdom tooth.
 Infection, plaque build-up, or abnormal growth may worsen this pain.
 In such cases, the wisdom tooth extraction follows the same precautions as normal tooth extraction.

-Although pregnancy can increase sensitivity in the gums and lead to gingivitis due to excess release of progesterone hormones, you do not have to be worried about tooth loss.
+Although pregnancy can increase sensitivity in the gums and lead to gingivitis, you don’t have to worry about tooth loss.

-It is better to follow proper dental hygiene and exercise precautions in order to rule out the need for such dental procedures during pregnancy altogether.
-Here are some things you could do to prevent them.
+Following proper dental hygiene and exercising precautions can rule out the need for dental procedures during pregnancy altogether.
+Here are some things you could do to prevent them:

-• Prevent plaque build-up on your teeth through regular visits to the dentist.
+• Prevent plaque build-up by regularly visiting your dentist.

-• Reduce the intake of sweet food items to prevent swelling and inflammation of the gums.
+• Reduce the intake of sweet foods to prevent swelling and inflammation of the gums, as it attracts bacteria.

 • Use toothpaste that contains fluoride and floss every day.
-Avoid using any mouthwash that contains alcohol in it.
+Avoid using a mouthwash that contains alcohol.

 • Use a brush with smooth bristles to prevent irritation to the gums.

-Dental care is important throughout your life and more so during pregnancy as hormones make you susceptible to many more oral problems.
-Always ensure that you maintain proper dental hygiene to prevent getting into a situation where you may need emergency procedures during pregnancy.
-Visit a dentist regularly to track your dental health.
+Dental care is important throughout life and, more so, during pregnancy.
+Ensure you maintain proper dental hygiene and visit a dentist regularly to track your dental health.